joshenoy/sathyabh.at/content/blog/2012-01-05-maruti-suzuki-interview-offer.md

 > Email : **maruritisuzuki.job2011**@live.com
 > OFFICE NUMBER : 0783813834

 Unlike other spams, this one targets the job seekers( and I can assure you, there are a \*lot\* of them).
-First glance a &#8220;direct job&#8221; offer looks tempting, along with the &#8220;feeling&#8221; that you are part of the &#8220;elite&#8221; few.
-And hey, you&#8217;re getting an all-expenses paid(!) ticket for the interview.
+First glance a "direct job" offer looks tempting, along with the "feeling" that you are part of the "elite" few.
+And hey, you're getting an all-expenses paid(!) ticket for the interview.

-Now if you&#8217;re jumping up & down and respond immediately, you&#8217;re just getting sucked deeper into the scam and in the end, you&#8217;ll lose a lot and make headlines as &#8220;n candidates scammed Rs y of their cash&#8221;.
+Now if you're jumping up & down and respond immediately, you're just getting sucked deeper into the scam and in the end, you'll lose a lot and make headlines as "n candidates scammed Rs y of their cash".

 If you take a second look at the email, there are signs of obvious spam.

-  * &#8220;Direct offer&#8221; without being &#8220;shortlisted&#8221; (of course, if you had applied for MSIL, you might think this is real!)
+  * "Direct offer" without being "shortlisted" (of course, if you had applied for MSIL, you might think this is real!)
   * Interview security deposit?
 Uh-oh
   * Account number of the **accountant** to be sent to you?
 Why accountant?
   * Offer letter till be sent without the job interview being completed?
 Why hold the interview then?
   * Offer letter will contain date of interview?
 Okaay..
-  * The horrible language, grammar, lack of punctuation(although, I&#8217;ll admit &#8211; I&#8217;ve seen call for interview letters with bad grammar too)
+  * The horrible language, grammar, lack of punctuation(although, I'll admit - I've seen call for interview letters with bad grammar too)
-  * Ah yes, the live.com email address(why not MSIL&#8217;s domain?) and yes the blatantly incorrect spelling for Maruti in the email address.
+  * Ah yes, the live.com email address(why not MSIL's domain?) and yes the blatantly incorrect spelling for Maruti in the email address.

-Goes without saying, if you get this email &#8211; don&#8217;t respond, don&#8217;t reply cursing(F&#^ YOU!
-YOU&#8217;RE SCAMMING!) &#8211; hit the report spam option.
+Goes without saying, if you get this email - don't respond, don't reply cursing(F&#^ YOU!
+YOU'RE SCAMMING!) - hit the report spam option.

-Meanwhile, I&#8217;ll have to check if there&#8217;s a way to report an email as spam from outside the webmail client&#8230;
+Meanwhile, I'll have to check if there's a way to report an email as spam from outside the webmail client&#8230;